How to Apply for the Maryland On-Farm Processor License for Farm-Raised Meats

 - Verification from your local Zoning Department and Health Department that your proposed storage area (particularly purpose built shed or walk-in refrigerator) is in compliance with county permitting requirements.
 (Freezers may be located in the domestic residence located on the farm, farm store or other farm outbuildings located on the farm property).

-- A freezer – upright, chest or walk-in; must be in good condition (no rusting or deterioration of interior seals and lining).
-Commercial grade (heavier duty) NSF certification is recommended, but not mandatory.
+- A freezer – Commercial grade (heavier duty, upright or chest, or walk-in); must be in good condition (no rusting or deterioration of interior seals and lining).
+NSF certification is recommended but not mandatory.
 The location of the freezer must be secure; the freezer must be lockable, or be secured with chain/padlock.
 Food intended for your personal use may not be stored in your dedicated ‘meats’ freezer.

 - A thermometer or temperature recording device (data logger) is needed to record the temperature of your freezer daily to ensure your freezer remains at 0° or below for frozen meats.